VacCrow/vaccrow.github.io/guides/ultimates/DSR.md

 ___

 + **<u>Spear of the Fury</u>:**
-*Ser Zephirin* will cast it from outside the arena. *Haufrechant* will move in to intercept the attack.
+*Ser Zephirin* will cast it from outside the arena. *Haurchefant* will move in to intercept the attack.
 He will receive a <span class='speDebuff'>HP Recovery Down</span> debuff that reduces incoming healing by 100%.
 While he's alive, *Haurchefant* and the group will get hit by **Shockwave** every second, dealing unaspected raid-wide damage.

 ___